zycdev/CmpLoss/README.md

 ## Contact

-For any questions about the paper or the code, please contact the first authors or leave issues.
+For any questions about the paper or the code, please contact the first author or leave issues.